 During drought, agencies can leverage water budgets to equitably ration scarce water supplies.
 In 2014, Waterfluence successfully partnered with the City of Santa Cruz to ration its landscape customers to just one third of their budgets in response to severe water shortage.

 We are committed to data privacy and security.
-We keep ourselves up and running with Amazon Web Services, one of the largest, most dependable and secure web hosting and cloud storage services.
+We keep ourselves up and running with Amazon Web Services, one of the largest, most dependable web hosting and cloud storage services.
 It’s also used by Netflix, Comcast, Pinterest and NASA.